-MLTK 2977 Clinical Practicum: Urinalysis and Body Fluids

-Statement of Prerequisites: MLTK 1500, 1600, 1700, 2500, 2600, 2650, and 2700.
+MLTK 2977 Clinical Practicum: Urinalysis and Body Fluids Statement of Prerequisites: MLTK 1500, 1600, 1700, 2500, 2600, 2650, and 2700.
+Access to computer technology and internet services.

 This is an advanced course and clinical laboratory experience in the principles and procedures of urinalysis and body fluid analysis.
 It is an on-line supported, off-campus clinical laboratory experience taught by clinical faculty.
 Emphasis is on the application of knowledge and technical skills to clinical testing, methodology, instrumentation, quality control, correlation of laboratory data with pathophysiology, OSHA practices and medical laboratory technician professionalism are included.
 Outcomes/Objectives: